spessasus/spessasynth_core/docs/extra/all-npm-exports.md

 - DEFAULT_SYNTH_MODE - the default synthesizer sysEx and bank select mode, i.e., `gs`
 - MIDI_CHANNEL_COUNT - the default MIDI channel amount, i.e., 16.

-## SoundFont
+## Sound banks

-- loadSoundFont - the main function for loading a sound bank.
+- SoundBankLoader - the loader for SF2 or DLS files.
 - BasicSoundBank - represents a sound bank file. (be it DLS or SF2)
 - BasicSample - represents a sample. (be it DLS or SF2)
 - CreatedSample - a class that simplifies the process of creating a new sample.